jariperttunen/Rextensions/README.md

 SEXP  models an  R  variable  bound to  a  value.
 The  implementation details of  SEXP are  hidden from  the user but  the internals  can be queried with the SEXP's functional  API provided.
-The most common use case is perhaps the need to access R object data.
+The most common use case is perhaps the need to access R object data directly.

 ## Litterature